secretGeek/til/concepts/coik.md

 # COIK

-Most online tutorials, most technical instructions, most documentation, most of the language that people use when describing technical subjects is COIK.
+Most online tutorials, most technical instructions, most documentation, most of the language that people use when describing technical subjects are **COIK**.

 Clearly Only If Known.